nu11secur1ty/libitu/README.md

 pip3 install -r kosaka.txt
 ```

-- Installing the module "shtaklatanemoosaizmuknesh"
+- Installing the module "shtaklataqku"
 -  -  If you are not changing the path environment of pip3

 # STEPS NOTE: